-The APUS RS does not have certification for use in tandem paragliding.
+The TWIN RS 2 is designed for tandem paragliding.

 Aerobatics

 In Germany, it is prohibited to perform aerobatics using a paraglider, which under German law is included under the term "aerial sports equipment" - Luftsportgerät.
 Aerobatics is defined as flight manoeuvres at an angle greater than 135° along the longitudinal (roll) axis or lateral (pitch) axis.